Prof. Alexander F. Hickethier, PhD

 2004- Present, Vice President (Academic Affairs and Curriculum Development) Maritime Institute Inc. San Diego, CA

-Designed and implemented the curriculum for 13 National Maritime Center (NMC) Approved courses.
-I designed and implemented our NMC approved Distance Learning (online) Program.
+Designed and implemented 13 National Maritime Center (NMC) Approved courses curriculum.
+I designed and implemented our NMC-approved Distance Learning (online) Program.
 Instrumental in the National Accreditation of Maritime Institute by the Council on Occupational Education.
-Developed co-operative Education Programs with Maritime schools in the United States and Asia that has afforded the Maritime Institute both National and International recognition.
-Developed a relationship with San Diego City Colleges and formed a partnership that lead to a 6.6 million dollar government training contract.
+Developed cooperative Education Programs with Maritime schools in the United States and Asia that have afforded the Maritime Institute both National and International recognition.
+Developed a relationship with San Diego City Colleges and formed a partnership that led to a 6.6 million dollar government training contract.

 1985 – 2004, CEO Director of Administration, Southern California Merchant Marine Training Services.